esdailyyt/Calamity-Injector/README.md

 # Calamity-Injector
-A Lua Script injector for roblox
+A Lua Script injector for roblox made in C#

 Meant for only injecting scripts